MeihaoC/hw-6650/midterm/Experiment_Report.md

 ### Limitations and Future Improvements

-While the 3-task solution successfully handles sequential failures, it cannot prevent downtime from simultaneous catastrophic failures.
-As shown in Test 3, when all 3 tasks stopped simultaneously, the system experienced 35 seconds of downtime, which is the same to the 2-task configuration's outage.
-This demonstrates that the solution's effectiveness depends on failure patterns:

-- **For cascading failures (20-30s intervals):** The 3-task solution eliminates the 60-90 second vulnerability window entirely, as replacement tasks become healthy before subsequent failures occur.
+The 3-task solution significantly improves resilience but **cannot completely prevent downtime** in all scenarios.
+As the test results demonstrate:

+**Vulnerability Window Comparison:**
+- **2 tasks, 100% min**: Enters 60-90s vulnerability after 1st failure
+- **3 tasks, 66% min**: Enters ~30s vulnerability after 2nd failure

+**When the 3-task solution CAN prevent downtime:**
+- Sequential failures with sufficient intervals (>30 seconds apart)
+- Single task failures
+- Rolling deployments and updates

+**When the 3-task solution CANNOT prevent downtime:**
+- **Rapid cascading failures**: If 2 failures occur within 30 seconds AND a 3rd failure occurs during the replacement window → system enters the ~30s vulnerability window with only 1 task.
+If that final task fails before replacements become healthy, downtime occurs.
+- **Simultaneous catastrophic failures**: Stopping all 3 tasks at once (as shown in Test 3) causes ~35 seconds of downtime - similar to the 2-task configuration.
+The minimum healthy threshold is bypassed when all capacity is lost simultaneously.

-- **For simultaneous failures:** Both configurations suffer similar downtimes (~35s), as cold start delays cannot be avoided when all capacity is lost at once.
+**For simultaneous failures:**
+Both configurations suffer similar downtimes (~35s), as cold start delays cannot be avoided when all capacity is lost at once.
+The 3-task configuration offers no advantage in this scenario.

-The key improvement is that the 3-task solution handles the more realistic cascading failure scenario without timing dependencies, while the 2-task configuration relies on favorable timing (90+ second intervals) to avoid outages.
+**The key improvement:** The 3-task solution **delays when vulnerability begins** (after 2 failures vs 1) and **reduces vulnerability duration** (30s vs 60-90s).
+This handles realistic cascading failure scenarios much better than the 2-task configuration, which depends on favorable timing after just a single failure.
+However, it does not guarantee zero downtime - it **significantly reduces the probability** of downtime by requiring more failures in a shorter timeframe.

-**Additional strategies for achieving true zero-downtime:**
+**Additional strategies for further reducing vulnerability and achieving true zero-downtime:**
 - **Multi-AZ deployment:** Distribute tasks across multiple availability zones to survive zone-level failures
 - **Pre-warmed standby tasks:** Maintain warm pool of ready tasks to eliminate cold start delays
 - **Blue-green deployment:** Run parallel environments to enable instant failover
 - **Cross-region redundancy:** Deploy in multiple AWS regions for disaster recovery
+- **Higher over-provisioning:** N+2 or N+3 redundancy for even more failure tolerance

-These approaches require additional complexity and cost but provide higher availability guarantees for mission-critical applications.
+These approaches require additional complexity and cost but provide higher availability guarantees for mission-critical applications where even brief downtime is unacceptable.

 **Production Implications:**
-The solution eliminates downtime for all real-world sequential failure modes at minimal additional cost, providing deterministic resilience rather than relying on favorable failure timing.
-For most production workloads, this represents an optimal balance between cost, complexity, and reliability.Retry
+The solution **significantly reduces** downtime for real-world sequential failure modes at minimal additional cost.
+While not preventing all possible downtime scenarios, the N+1 over-provisioning provides **much more resilient, timing-independent behavior** compared to minimal redundancy.
+The system can tolerate 1 failure safely and handles 2 rapid failures better than the 2-task setup.
+For most production workloads, this represents an optimal balance between cost, complexity, and reliability.